 Firework frenzies?

-If your pet is especially anxious during fireworks or thunderstorms, consider Paw CBD Calming products for both cats and dogs.
+If your pet is especially anxious during fireworks or thunderstorms, consider Paw CBD Calming products.
 Formulated with CBD, a soothing herbal blend, and calm-boosting ingredients like melatonin or L-tryptophan, they offer up extra comfort and care when your pets need it most.